By the Sea (1915 film): Location

 The movie was the first of Chaplin's Essanay films to be shot in southern California.
 At Chaplin's insistence, all his remaining Essanay films were made there in the rented Majestic Studios.
 Chaplin had found the facilities at the Essanay Studios in Niles, California to be unsatisfactory.

-Specifically, the film shot on location at:

-1 Westminster Avenue, Venice Beach (Scene where Chaplin gets his hat tangled up with a man passing by).

-Beach adjacent to the north side of Abbott Kinney Pier, Venice Beach (The tangled hat man starts choking Chaplin).

 Palisades Park opposite Arizona Avenue in Santa Monica (Chaplin flirts with the woman sitting on the bench).

-In front of 14 Horizon Avenue, Venice Beach (Encounter with a cop).

 Music

 In 2013, the Dallas Chamber Symphony commissioned an original film score for By The Sea from composer Penka Kouneva.
 The score premiered on November 19, 2013 at Moody Performance Hall with Richard McKay conducting.

 Review

 A reviewer from the British film periodical Bioscope wrote, "More irresistible absurdities by the inimitable Charles, with the broad Pacific Ocean as a background.
 Chaplin's humor needs neither description nor recommendation."